filecoin-project/filecoin-plus-client-onboarding/README.md

 lotus-shed verifreg check-client f00000
 ```

-### Finding Miners to Take FIL+ Deals
+### Finding Storage Providers to Take Fil+ Deals
+The general recommendation for clients on the network is to build several replicas of their data on the network, ideally with different SPs / SP entities to spread risk.
+From a DataCap distribution perspective, guidance is that clients should engage at least 4 SPs and no single SP ID should receive >30% of a client's allocated DataCap.
+This aligns SP growth incentives with client needs for reliably storing data on the network longer term.

-There are a few difference ways in which a client can find a miner to take a FIL+ storage deal:
+There are a few difference ways in which a client can find a SP to take a Fil+ storage deal:
-- This [issue](https://github.com/filecoin-project/notary-governance/issues/8) has a list of miners involved in the discussion below that advertise details about their services
+- This [issue](https://github.com/filecoin-project/notary-governance/issues/8) has a list of SPs involved in the discussion below that advertise details about their services
 - Join the [#fil-plus](https://filecoinproject.slack.com/archives/C01DLAPKDGX) channel on Filecoin Slack to discuss storage options
-- Hop into the network with your node and query miners (using `query-ask`) to check their verified deal prices
+- Hop into the network with your node and query SPs (using `query-ask`) to check their verified deal prices

 ### Best Practices
 As a client who has received DataCap for making storage deals on Filecoin, this [issue](https://github.com/filecoin-project/notary-governance/issues/9) is a great starting point.
 A few of the key thoughts shared in the issue include: